LKummer/break/readme.md

 ## Linting

-Linting can be done using the `lint` script.
+Linting can be run using the `lint` script.

 ```
 $ yarn run lint